The following reviews are available on Portfolio Online:

 - Form R

-Completed at the beginning of a placement, the induction meeting form contains fields for induction considerations that should be taken into account for the trainee, specific competencies a trainee might develop in the placement, learning methods that might be used and how the trainee might be assessed.
+The Induction Meeting Form can be completed by a supervisor at the beginning of a placement and contains fields for induction considerations that should be taken into account for the trainee, specific Key Capabilities or Competencies a trainee might develop in a post, learning methods that might be used and how the trainee might be assessed.

-The supervision session form is designed for supervisors to record a summary of a conversation with a trainee (for e.g in a supervision meeting) along with any agreed further action.
-Once created, the review will be saved in the trainee portfolio and on the supervisor's account.
+The Supervision Session Form is designed to record a summary of a conversation between a trainee & a supervisor along with any agreed further action.

 ARCP Educational Supervisor Summary Report